IowaScaledEngineering/ise-docs/docs/Crossing Controllers/Basic Crossing/manual.md

 ## Installation Guide

 Step 1: Mount the module to the layout and connect power to the power terminal block.
-6-24 volts of power is needed, but this can be DC, AC, or DCC.
+6 to 24 volts of power is needed, but this can be DC, AC, or DCC.
 The module itself will use up to 150 milliamps while playing sound, plus whatever power the LEDs in the signals draw.

 Step 2: Using the 18 inch cable, connect the speaker cube and mount it somewhere near the crossing, as high frequency sounds like bells are easy for humans to locate.
 If the speaker is mounted too far from the crossing itself, the bell sound will appear to be coming from the wrong place.
 Double-sided tape works great for mounting.

 Step 3: Mount one TrainSpotter sensor on each side of the crossing.
-The sensors should be located at the point which you want the crossing to start activating, based on your train speed and local layout conditions.
-Use one eight foot cable with each sensor, plugging one end into the sensor itself, and the other into one of the "SENSOR INPUT" connectors on the board.
+The sensors should be located at the point where you want the crossing to start activating, based on your train speed and local layout conditions.
+Use one eight foot cable with each sensor, plugging one end into the sensor itself, and the other into one of the "SENSOR INPUTS" connectors on the board.
 It does not matter which sensor plugs into which jack.

 If you're not sure exactly when you want your crossing to trigger, you can leave the sensors unmounted initially and try them in different spots above the layout.
 Just be very careful that none of the electronics touch anything metal or anything energized, like the track or other wiring, as this will damage the product.